Skip to main content

 • Learn to surf at the country’s only inland surf destination, The Wave.
 Hosts of the English Adaptive Surf Championships, The Wave is inclusive making sure that all are welcome – it’s a great location to whet your surfing appetite.
 Look out for its two-day accessible camps with Access Adventures.

-• 3,500 acres of countryside and woodland to enjoy and the Forest is Sunflower Lanyard-friendly.
-Try the 2,500 metre accessible Discovery Trail, complete with hidden dens en route.
+• Haldon Forest Park has 3,500 acres of countryside and woodland to enjoy and the Forest is Sunflower lanyard-friendly.
+Try the 2.5 km accessible Discovery Trail, complete with hidden dens en route.
 Look out for birds of prey and rare black deer while enjoying the views across Exeter, the Exe Estuary and Dartmoor.
 Thanks to the Countryside Mobility Scheme, you can hire an off-road mobility scooter called a Tramper for tougher terrain perfect for more demanding routes.

 • Whether it’s grassy hills or boggy valleys, explore off the beaten track in Dartmoor.
 Pony Axes offers just that with trekking breaks for wheelchair users to almost anywhere.
 Using a fully-licensed accessible cart, pulled by a pony, those with limited mobility will be able to explore what might have been previously off limits.